The networked input-output economic problem: Distributed computation of the equilibrium output vector

-The asymptotic behavior of the networked open input-output model under the matrix-weighted update law \eqref{eq:dmwc} is summarized in the following theorem. \begin{Theorem} Consider the open networked input-output model and suppose that Assumptions~\ref{assumption:1}--\ref{assumption:2} are satisfied.
-Under the updating algorithm \eqref{eq:dmwc}, \begin{itemize} \item[(i)] the state vector converges to the equilibrium price structure $\m{x}^{*} = \lim_{k\to+\infty}\m{x}[k] = (\m{I}_{dn}-\bar{\m{A}})^{-1}\m{y}$; \item[(ii)] Furthermore, if for each $i \in \mc{V}$, there exists a matrix weight $\m{A}_{ij}$ with $\sum_{p=1}^da_{i,j}^{p,q}<1,~\forall q=1,\ldots, d$, then $\m{x}^{*} \geq 0$. \end{itemize} \end{Theorem} \begin{IEEEproof} Based on Lemma~\ref{lem:invertibility}, we conclude that $\bar{\m{A}}$ is invertible in both cases (i) and (ii).
-Thus, if the system \eqref{eq:dmwc} has a finite limit $\m{x}^{*}$, it must satisfy
+The asymptotic behavior of the open networked input-output system under the matrix-weighted update law~\eqref{eq:c15_dmwc} is summarized in the following theorem. \begin{Theorem} Consider an open networked input-output system and suppose that Assumptions~\ref{assumption:c15_1}--\ref{assumption:c15_2} are satisfied.
+Under the matrix-weighted update algorithm~\eqref{eq:c15_dmwc}, \begin{itemize} \item[i.]
+The state vector $\m{x}[k]$ globally exponentially converges to the equilibrium price structure $\m{x}^{*} = \lim_{k\to+\infty}\m{x}[k] = (\m{I}_{dn}-\bar{\m{A}})^{-1}\m{y}$; \item[ii.]
+Furthermore, if for each $i \in {V}$, there exists a matrix weight $\m{A}_{ij}$ with $\sum_{p=1}^da_{i,j}^{p,q}<1,~\forall q=1,\ldots, d$, then $\m{x}^{*} \geq 0$. \end{itemize} \end{Theorem} \begin{IEEEproof} Based on Lemma~\ref{lem:c15_invertibility}, the matrix $\bar{\m{A}}$ is invertible in both cases (i) and (ii).
+Thus, if the system~\eqref{eq:c15_dmwc} has a finite limit $\m{x}^{*}$, it must satisfy

 Let $\m{v}[k]=\m{x}[k]-\m{x}^*$, then